kmmsks/hilmo_identify_episodes/README.md

 ## Subset processed data & count episodes and time spent in hospital by person

-If only overnight episodes are considered as inpatient treatments:
+If only overnight episodes are considered as inpatient treatments (models 2 and 4):

 - Psychiatric inpatient episodes, all years included:
    + ```dat_all_inpatient[overnight_psy == TRUE]```